TobleMiner/wintron7.0/README.md

 Linux on TrekStor SurfTab wintron 7.0
 =====================================

+# Linux 4.12~rc6

+## Get Linux 4.12~rc6 from kernel.org

+### Fixing timing problems
+Add ```clocksource=tsc``` to your kernel cmdline to fix issues with timing, timekeeping and a lot of other time related things

+## Installing wireless drivers
+By now the rtl8723bs driver made it into the staging area of linux.
+Just enable the staging driver or use my kernel config at [this](linux4.12-rc6/Kconfig) and it will work out of the box.

 # Linux 4.4.0
 ## Get Linux 4.4.0 from kernel.org
 ### Fixing timing problems